Skip to main content

 Award nominations are made by Stratis Health Board or staff members.
 Awards align with Stratis Health's mission and vision, advance Stratis Health's work and relationships, benefit the community, and focus on Minnesota.

-In 10 years of our community benefit program, Stratis Health has supported 37 projects in Minnesota.
-Half of all projects had statewide impact.
+In 11 years of our community benefit program, Stratis Health has supported 40 projects in Minnesota.
+Approximately half of all projects had statewide impact.
 And, one-third of the geographic-specific projects supported rural communities,

 ACT on Alzheimer’s.
 This award will sponsor one rural Minnesota community to become dementia friendly.
 The community will use the Dementia Friendly Communities Toolkit, undertake a community engagement process, and implement at least one priority goal.
 (March 2016)